-Government, Regulation entities and even insurance companies might be interested in making sure the robot vehicle is safe enough to be running in an environment where people circulate or interact
+Government, regulation entities and even insurance companies might be interested in making sure robot vehicles are safe enough when in contact with people

 Companies that build a physical robot vehicle.
-These companies usually are the ones responsible for the entire robot vehicle and the first point-of-contact to buyers or users of those robot vehicles
+These companies usually are responsible for the entire robot vehicle and the first point-of-contact for buyers or users

 Robotic systems owners

 Companies that buy robot vehicles and have them running in their environment.
-Examples of Robot Buyers are Airports, Malls, Government, Warehouses, Hospitals, etc.
+Robot Buyers include airports, malls, government agencies, warehouses, hospitals, etc.

 Funders & investors

-Organizations that provide funds and grants for the autonomous robot vehicles ecosystem to invest on technology and solutions to address different needs
+Organizations that provide funds and grants for the autonomous robot vehicles ecosystem to invest in technology and solutions that address different needs

-Software (AI) builders that control and provides autonomy to the robotics vehicles.
-The intelligence to self-driving and take its own decisions given the scenarios and circumstances it is exposed
+Software (AI) builders that control and provide autonomy to robotics vehicles.

 How can we get your business to the next level?